jasb2300-zz/IEOR4572/Pythion/README.md

 Our group named itself "The Pythion Oracle," a reference to the Pythian Oracle at Delphi, a figure of Greek mythology known for its otherworldly precognition.

+Running the pythion.py file in a terminal will create return a URL for the web application.